 However, fewer drivers experienced a more unusual and surprising entry into Formula 1 than Bucknum.

-At the time, the Californian held some good credentials garnered in sports car racing, but they still appeared meager to justify a graduation overnight to fully fledged Grand Prix driver status.
+At the time, the Californian held some good credentials garnered from his sports car racing endeavors, but they still appeared meager to justify a graduation overnight to fully fledged Grand Prix driver status.

 The fact that Ronnie had never even sat in an open-wheel race car, let alone raced one, appeared to be of no importance to Honda when they hired him.